Location, Location, Location – Peak vs. Off Peak

 For property owners, here's another huge advantage to buy in an area that is off-peak in the winter.
 No matter whether it's north vs. south Florida or north vs. south Arizona, central vs. south Texas or elsewhere, the strategy is the same.
 If you buy a property where winter is off-peak and stay in it for the snowbird season, then you can return home and rent it out for premium rates while you are home and your rental guests are enjoying the peak summer vacation season.

 Many times I've been asked by non-snowbird friends and family, "Why don't you stay further south?"
-It's all about location, location, location and I love where we are.
+It's all about location, location, location and I love where we are in Northwest Florida.

 "Your current situation is giving you an opportunity to re-evaluate what you want.”